Multiton pattern

-Most people and textbooks consider this a singleton pattern.
-For example, multiton does not explicitly appear in the highly regarded object-oriented programming textbook Design Patterns (it appears as a more flexible approach named registry of singletons).
+The multiton pattern does not explicitly appear as a pattern in the highly regarded object-oriented programming textbook Design Patterns.
+However, the book describes using a registry of singletons to allow subclassing of singletons, which is essentially the multiton pattern.

 Description

 While it may appear that the multiton is a hash table with synchronized access there are two important distinctions.
 First, the multiton does not allow clients to add mappings.
 Secondly, the multiton never returns a null or empty reference; instead, it creates and stores a multiton instance on the first request with the associated key.
 Subsequent requests with the same key return the original instance.
 A hash table is merely an implementation detail and not the only possible approach.
 The pattern simplifies retrieval of shared objects in an application.

 Since the object pool is created only once, being a member associated with the class (instead of the instance), the multiton retains its flat behavior rather than evolving into a tree structure.

 The multiton is unique in that it provides centralized access to a single directory (i.e. all keys are in the same namespace, per se) of multitons, where each multiton instance in the pool may exist having its own state.
 In this manner, the pattern advocates indexed storage of essential objects for the system (such as would be provided by an LDAP system, for example).
 However, a multiton is limited to wide use by a single system rather than a myriad of distributed systems.